 The successful bidder must present proper identification and complete the required Purchaser Information Form at the time of sale.

-Failure to pay for a property will result in loss of deposit, contempt of court charges begin filed against the purchaser, and any other sanctions or costs imposed by the court.
+Failure to pay for a property will result in loss of deposit, contempt of court charges being filed against the purchaser, and any other sanctions or costs imposed by the court.

 All property sold at Sheriff’s Sale is sold on an “as is” basis and there is no warranty or guarantee.